 Cognitive Behavioural Therapy in Addiction Treatment

-Cognitive Behavioural Therapy, or CBT, may well be a term you are already familiar with, as it is a well-known and widely-used form of therapy for treating mood disorders, depression, and anxiety.
 What you might not know is that it is commonly used as a treatment for a multitude of addictions, including substance misuse disorders and compulsive behaviours, from obsessive-compulsive disorder (OCD) to shopping addictions.

 CBT supplies people with the necessary tools to combat destructive behaviours and negative thoughts.
-It makes recovery possible by targeting the root causes of addictions and helps to replace damaging habits with healthy ones.
+It makes recovery possible by targeting the root causes of addictions and helping to replace damaging habits with healthy ones.
 It looks at where our negative thoughts come from, and how we respond to them, and then works to correct them.

 What are the Benefits of CBT?